Rita Ora Wears Low-Cut Green Dress On ‘The Masked Singer’

 “Dress is beautiful.
 However, I’m sure everything looks beautiful on you” a fourth admirer commented.

-Ora is known for her fashion Instagram pictures and enjoys to share with her followers what she’s wearing.
+Ora is known for her fashion Instagram pictures and enjoys sharing with her followers what she’s wearing.
 For the second airing of The Masked Singer, the “Let You Love Me” entertainer wowed in an eye-catching shirt with a long train.
 As previously reported by The Inquisitr, she paired the look with thigh-high boots which had a similar graphic print to the shirt and made her stand out.